Azure/azure-docs-sdk-dotnet/api/overview/azure/service-fabric.md

 ## Overview

 Azure Service Fabric is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices and containers.
+For more information, see the [Azure Service Fabric Documentation](/azure/service-fabric/).

 ## Client library